biojs/edu/series/101/30_package_basics.md

 As a case study, we will build a simple parser to read SNPs from Manny.
 In the next tutorial we will show you how to visualize this data.

-1) Fork the BioJS 2 Template from GitHub
+1) Create a new package
 --------------------------------------------

 Use our [slush generator](https://github.com/biojs/slush-biojs) to bootstrap your new project.